zoka/ringMon/README.md

 Ring middleware that injects single monitoring page into any Clojure web application based on Ring or web frameworks such as Noir or Compojure.
 The page displays raw JMX data of interest in tree alike structure.
-It also shows derived values such as CpuLoad that is calculated by sampling JMX/OperatingSystem.ProcessCpuTime every 2 seconds and Ajax requests statistics.
+It also shows derived values such as CPU load that is calculated by sampling JMX property OperatingSystem.ProcessCpuTime every 2 seconds, AJAX request statistics and the session count.It is also possible to force JVM garbage collection.
-Monitoring data in JSON form is fetched from Noir server app either periodically or at user request.
-It is also possible to force JVM garbage collection.

 Moreover, the page provides full featured [nREPL](https://github.com/clojure/tools.nrepl)